gabe565/docker-pixlet/README.md

 [![Version](https://img.shields.io/badge/Version-v0.34.0-informational?style=flat)](https://github.com/gabe565/docker-pixlet/pkgs/container/pixlet)
 [![Build](https://github.com/gabe565/docker-pixlet/actions/workflows/build.yml/badge.svg)](https://github.com/gabe565/docker-pixlet/actions/workflows/build.yml)

+> [!IMPORTANT]
+> This repository has been archived in favor of [tronbyt/pixlet](https://github.com/tronbyt/pixlet).
+> The current images will not be removed, but new versions will not be built in this repository.

 This repo builds Docker images for [tidbyt/pixlet](https://github.com/tidbyt/pixlet) to be used in containerized Pixlet runs.

 The Pixlet version is automatically updated by Renovate bot, so new Pixlet releases will be available within a few hours.